Zhell1/alephium-challenge/README.md

 ## let's focus on the goal

-But what we want is to get funds, so we look for functions related to moving funds and we find:
+What we want is to get funds, so we look for functions related to moving funds and we find:
-TransferAlphToSelf
+- TransferAlphToSelf
-TransferAlphFromSelf
+- TransferAlphFromSelf

 since we want to get funds from the contract, the one we want to target is the second one, here it is with the instructions right above it: